RichardAth/Projects/Int128/ReadMe.txt

 double x.toDouble()   // convert x to double (can also be invoked by casting to double:
 						double x = i.toDouble(); is equivalent to double x = (double)i;  )
+						note: doubleTo128 converts a double to a 128 bit integer but is not a member function

 File Int128Str.cpp contains the following functions: